imixs/imixs-documents/README.md

 ## Docker for Production

-To run Imixs-Office-Workflow in a Docker production environment the project provides several additional maven profiles:
+To run Imixs-Documents in a Docker production environment the project provides several additional maven profiles:

 ### docker-build